oargaruna/Notes/README.md

 ## Books
 * ~~Zero to One · Peter Thiel wt.
 Blake Masters~~
 * ~~On The Move · Oliver Sacks~~
+* Dark Matter and the Dinosaurs · Lisa Randall
 * The Pragmatic Programmer · Dave Thomas, Andy Hunt
 * Refactoring: Improving the Design of Existing Code · Martin Fowler (+ contributors)
 * The Mythical Man-Month · Frederick P. Brooks, Jr.